hemantaph/ler/docs/_build/html/_sources/autoapi/ler/lens_galaxy_population/index.rst.txt

    .. py:method:: strongly_lensed_source_redshifts(size=1000)

-      Sample source redshifts, conditioned on the source being strongly lensed.
+      Sample source redshifts conditioned on strong lensing.

+      Uses rejection sampling to generate source redshifts from the CBC source population weighted by the optical depth, which increases with redshift.

       :Parameters:

-          **size** : int, optional
+          **size** : ``int``
-              Number of lens parameters to sample.
+              Number of redshifts to sample.

-              Default is 1000.
+              default: 1000

       :Returns:

-          **redshifts** : numpy.ndarray
+          **redshifts** : ``numpy.ndarray``
-              Source redshifts conditioned on the source being strongly lensed.
+              Array of source redshifts conditioned on strong lensing.